Liberal leadership race: A look at the potential candidates

 Chandra Arya

-Arya was the first current member of the Liberal caucus to declare intent to run, four days after Trudeau’s announcement.
-First elected as an MP in an Ottawa suburb in 2015, Arya said he does not believe he needs to speak French to become prime minister, came out against Trudeau’s carbon pricing system and wants to abolish the monarchy.
+Arya became the first current member of the Liberal caucus to announce his candidacy just four days after Trudeau’s announcement.
+Arya — first elected as an MP in an Ottawa suburb in 2015 — has said he does not believe he needs to speak French to become prime minister, came out against Trudeau’s carbon pricing system and wants to abolish the monarchy.

 Frank Baylis